needle-mirror/com.unity.purchasing.udp/Documentation~/managing-and-publishing-your-game.md

 3. See [Bulk IAP Import](#bulk-iap-import.md) for full coverage of this function.
 4. Select **SAVE** to save your changes.

-<a name="integrate"></a>
-### Integration Information

-This information is synced with the Unity Editor.
-You can only edit the **IAP Callback URL** field.

 <a name="sandbox"></a>
-### Sandbox Test Accounts
+### Sandbox Testing

+The **Sandbox Testing** section displays the test status for your game for:
+* **UDP Initialization**
+* **IAP Transaction**

+Test that your in-app purchases work in your generic UDP build before you release your first game revision on UDP.

+Once you have built your APK, run it in the emulator or on a real Android device, using the UDP Sandbox Test Environment, and make an IAP transaction.

+To ensure the UDP SDK is implemented in games that are uploaded to UDP, test your game in the Sandbox to check:

+* The `Initialize()` method is called (for all games)
+* The `Purchase()` method is called (for IAP games only)

+UDP will verify whether or not the Sandbox tests were conclusive.
+Games that don’t meet this criteria can’t be released.
+If the tests are successful, you can release your revision and move to the submission stages.

 Your generic UDP game build, when it launches in the UDP Sandbox environment, asks the user for access credentials.
-You define and manage these credentials in that section.
+You define and manage these credentials in the Sandbox Testing section.

+Set credentials for sandbox test accounts in either:

+* The **UDP Settings** window in the Unity Editor
+* The **Game Information** tab of the UDP console:

 Learn more about [UDP Sandbox Test Accounts.](creating-a-game-on-udp.html#udp-sandbox)